asteurer/recipes/Broccoli Lo Mein.md

 - ginger to taste

 Instructions:
-- Cook spaghetti, toss with sesame oil
+1. Cook spaghetti or rice, toss with sesame oil.
-- In a small bowl whisk together chicken broth, soy sauce, brown sugar, corn starch, ginger
+2. In a small bowl whisk together chicken broth, soy sauce, brown sugar, corn starch, ginger.
-- Saute chopped red peppers and broccoli
+3. Saute chopped red peppers and broccoli.
-- Add garlic and sirloin and cook for 2 min
+4. Add garlic and sirloin and cook for 2 min.
-- Add sauce mixture and simmer for 5 min
+5. Add sauce mixture and simmer for 5 min.
-- Serve over hot noodles/rice
+6. Serve over hot spaghetti/rice.